sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 Given the extra effort that integration tests require, testers should make sure to write tests only for the integrations they really need.

-The diagram continues, showing that testers should then favour system tests less than integration tests and even less manual tests.
+The diagram continues, showing that testers should then favour system tests less than integration tests and have even fewer manual tests.

 It is clear that this diagram focuses on **costs**.
 Unit tests are cheaper than system tests (and manual tests), and therefore they should be preferred.

-The next question is: **how do I decide whether a component should be tested at the unit- or system-level?**.
-Practitioners have devised guidelines, which we present below, but it should be noted that this is not a universal rule as every software system is different from other systems, and might require specific guidelines.
+The next question is: **how do I decide whether a component should be tested at the unit- or system-level?** Practitioners have devised guidelines, which we present below, but it should be noted that this is not a universal rule as every software system is different from other systems, and might require specific guidelines.

 #### When to write unit tests?

 > When the component is about an algorithm or a single piece of business logic of the software system.

 If we think of enterprise/business systems, most of them are about "transforming data".
-Such business logics is often expressed by means of entity classes (e.g., an _Invoice_ class and a _Order_ class) exchanging messages.
+Such business logics is often expressed by means of entity classes (e.g., an _Invoice_ class and an _Order_ class) exchanging messages.
 Business logic often does not depend on external services and so it can easily be tested and fully exercised by means of unit tests.
 Unit tests give testers full control in terms of the input data, as well as full observability in terms of asserting that the behaviour was as expected.

 If you have a piece of code that deals with specific business logic but you are not able to test it via unit tests (e.g., it is only possible to exercise that business logic with the full system running), it is probably because of previous design or architectural decisions that prevent you from writing unit tests.